 Here’s what the ECG rhythm looks like:

-The characteristics of this rhythm that makes it unique are you can clearly see the QRS complex (representing the ventricles), but you can’t easily identify the P-Wave.
+You can see the QRS complex that makes this rhythm unique (representing the ventricles).
+However, you can’t easily identify the P-Wave.
 It looks like a flat quiver.
-A-Fib is a very fast rate between 300-650 BPM.
-Patients exhibiting A-Fib symptoms are usually prescribed with blood thinners to prevent blood clots from developing.
+A-Fib is a very fast rate between 300 and 650 BPM.
+Patients exhibiting A-Fib symptoms are usually prescribed blood thinners to prevent blood clots from developing.

 Atrial Flutter (A-Flutter)